-Letourneau Heritage Consulting Inc., in partnership with Amy Barnes Consulting, Chris Uchiyama Heritage, Hoyle & Associates, Aboud & Associates Inc., and Laurie Smith Heritage Consulting, was retained by the Corporation of the Town of Oakville (the Town) in August 2016 to provide consulting services for Phase II of a Cultural Heritage Landscape Strategy Implementation; including the completion of a Cultural Heritage Evaluation Report for the property at 1086 Burnhamthorpe Road East.
-A site review was undertaken on September 20, 2016.
-Permission to access the property was provided by the current tenant.
+Letourneau Heritage Consulting Inc., in partnership with Amy Barnes Consulting, Chris Uchiyama Heritage, Hoyle & Associates, Aboud & Associates Inc., and Laurie Smith Heritage Consulting, was retained by the Corporation of the Town of Oakville (the Town) in August 2016 to provide consulting services for part of Phase II of the Town's Cultural Heritage Landscape Strategy Implementation Project.
+As part of the project, a Cultural Heritage Evaluation Report was completed for the property at 3367 Dundas Street West considering its potential as a cultural heritage landscape.

 Although cultural heritage landscapes have been identified as a type of cultural heritage resource by the Province of Ontario, there is no standard methodological approach for the assessments of cultural heritage landscapes in the province.
 Building on the Town's existing cultural heritage landscape strategy, this project considers the layered, nested, and overlapping aspects of cultural heritage landscapes (include views associated with properties) that included the development of a landuse history of the property and the documentation of current conditions.
-To better understand the potential cultural heritage values and the potential level of significance of the property being considered, three evaluation methods were used.
-These include the criteria in Ontario Regulation 9/06, Ontario Regulation 10/06, and the National Historic Sites Criteria.
+To better understand the potential cultural heritage values of the properties being considered, three evaluation methods were used.
+These include the criteria in Ontario Regulation 9/06, Ontario Regulation 10/06, and the National Historic Site Criteria.